ihmeuw/vivarium_research/docs/source/models/risk_exposures/bmi/index.rst

 standard deviations.
 The average of this sample was then found and this value was used to replace the outlier.

 Full details and code for implementation is found in `this notebook <https://github.com/ihmeuw/vivarium_research_nih_us_cvd/blob/main/BMI_standard_deviation.ipynb>`_.
+From this a csv file was created for all draws which is saved here:
+/ihme/costeffectiveness/artifacts/vivarium_nih_us_cvd/raw_data/bmi_standard_deviations_adjusted.csv

 .. note::

-  Software engineers, if this code is difficult to implement or the data needs to be structured differently, please let me know and I can adjust it.
+  Software engineers, if this code or csv are difficult to implement or the data needs to be structured differently, please let me know and I can adjust it.

 **Theoretical minimum risk exposure level:**\